digital-asset/daml/docs/source/triggers/index.rst

 specifically picking up right after the :doc:`/getting-started/first-feature` section.

-We're going to build a chatbot that answers every message with
+We assume that our requirements are to build a chatbot that reponds to every message with:

   "Please, tell me more about that."

 That should fool anyone and pass the Turing test, easily.

+As explained above, while the layman description may be "responds to every message", our technical description is better phrased as "ensure that, at all times, the last message we can see has been sent by us; if that is not the case, the corrective action is to send a response to the last message we can see".

 Daml Trigger Basics
 ===================